 Critics of God’s actions in the Old Testament specifically cite the following verse as a perfect example of ‘overkill’ in how God dealt with Israel’s enemies: "They [Israel] utterly destroyed everything in the city [Jericho], both man and woman, young and old, and ox and sheep and donkey, with the edge of the sword" (Joshua 6:21).
 How, they ask, could God look with approval on the death of women and young people?

-The answer to that question, and the overall justification for the destruction of Jericho, becomes more clear when one does a little research on the Canaanites who populated the city.
+The answer to that question, and the overall justification for the destruction of Jericho becomes more clear when one does a little research on the Canaanites who populated the city.

 Canaan, who was a descendant of Ham (cf. Gen. 10:6), was cursed by Noah for an act that Scripture is not too clear about (cf. Gen. 9:20-25).
 His descendants became an incredibly sinful people who practiced extreme cruelty, incest, idolatry, bestiality, homosexuality, cultic prostitution, and child sacrifice (by throwing their own children into altars of fire).
 God warned Israel to not mimic Canaan’s ways: “When you enter the land which the Lord your God gives you, you shall not learn to imitate the detestable things of those nations.
-There shall not be found among you anyone who makes his son or his daughter pass through the fire, one who uses divination, one who practices witchcraft, or one who interprets omens, or a sorcerer” (Deut.
+There shall not be found among you anyone who makes his son or his daughter pass through the fire, one who uses divination, one who practices witchcraft, or one who interprets omens, or a sorcerer,” (Deut.
 18:9-10).

 And yet, unfortunately, Scripture records that Israel failed to remove Canaan fully from the land given to her by God and suffered the consequences of their disobedience: "They did not destroy the peoples, as the Lord commanded them, but they mingled with the nations and learned their practices, and served their idols, which became a snare to them.
 They even sacrificed their sons and their daughters to the demons, and shed innocent blood, the blood of their sons and their daughters, whom they sacrificed to the idols of Canaan; and the land was polluted with the blood.
-Thus they became unclean in their practices, and played the harlot in their deeds" (Psalm 106:36-39).
+Thus they became unclean in their practices, and played the harlot in their deeds," (Psalm 106:36-39).
 Only a complete removal would do, with even the animals needing to be killed, likely due to the practice of bestiality.

 The only ones saved were the prostitute Rahab and her household, which helped Israel in the attack on Jericho.
 This is an interesting point in that Rahab knew of Israel’s victories and the blessings of God upon the nation.
 If she knew of Israel’s fame, then it is reasonable to assume the rest of the city knew it as well.
 They could have easily escaped their destruction.
-However, they stubbornly chose to remain and fight Israel instead.
+However, they stubbornly chose to remain and fight against Israel instead.

 The Judgment against Amalek

 The book of 1 Samuel contains the account of God’s orders for Saul to destroy the people of Amalek.
 The Amalekites were descended from Amalek (whose name means ‘plunderer’), who was the son of Eliphaz and grandson of Esau.
-They were a wicked and warlike people, and were the first to oppose Israel after her liberation from Egypt (cf. Exodus 17:8).
-As descendents of Esau, they were likely aware of God’s promises to Jacob, but rather than honor God’s choice of Israel, they instead elected to be their enemy.
+They were a wicked and warlike people and were the first to oppose Israel after her liberation from Egypt (cf. Exodus 17:8).
+As descendants of Esau, they were likely aware of God’s promises to Jacob, but rather than honor God’s choice of Israel, they instead elected to be their enemy.

 The Amalekites were particularly cowardly in their attacks on Israel and would deliberately murder the weak and elderly who sometimes lagged behind the core group of Israelites who were making their way to the land promised them by God (cf. Deut.
 25:17-19).
 The book of Judges (6:3-5) records that they consistently allied themselves with other nations to commit genocide against Israel.